nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User chooses to add a priority level to a patient.
-2. NovaCare prompts the user to select the patient.
-3. User selects the relevant patient and chooses the desired priority level.
+2. User selects the relevant patient and chooses the desired priority level.
-4. NovaCare updates the patient record with the chosen priority level.
+3. NovaCare updates the patient record with the chosen priority level.
-5. NovaCare outputs a message showing successful priority update for the patient.
+4. NovaCare outputs a message showing successful priority update for the patient.

    Use case ends.

 **Extensions**

-* 3a.
+* 2a.
 NovaCare detects an invalid priority level.

-    * 3a1.
+    * 2a1.
 NovaCare prompts the user to enter a valid priority level.
-    * 3a2.
+    * 2a2.
 User re-enters the priority level.

-      Steps 3a1-3a2 are repeated until a valid priority level is provided.
+      Steps 2a1-2a2 are repeated until a valid priority level is provided.
-      Use case resumes at step 3 if the priority level is correct.
+      Use case resumes at step 2 if the priority level is correct.

 **Use Case: UC08 - Reset Priority**